lykahb/typeable-mock/README.md

                    printType :: forall (m :: * -> *).
 MonadIO m => m ()
 ```

-Mock-typeable has helpers for mocking functions that are polymorphic on their monad.
+typeable-mock has helpers for mocking functions that are polymorphic on their monad.
 When declaring mock in the tests, use `mockMX` where X is the number of arguments.
 Inside of the code that calls mock, use one of the corresponding functions `useMockMX`.